SAIC Political Activities

 SAIC participates in the U.S. political process to ensure that the company’s interests — as a leading provider of mission-oriented solutions for national security, energy and environment, health, and cybersecurity, and as a large employer — are appropriately represented.
 The company maintains a detailed oversight process to make certain that political activities and lobbying expenditures are conducted in a legal, ethical, and transparent manner.

-SAIC’s political activities are overseen by the SAIC Board of Directors, the SAIC Government Affairs Committee, and senior company leaders.
+SAIC’s political activities are overseen by the SAIC Board of Directors, the SAIC Government Affairs Office, and senior company leaders.
 The board of directors, through the Ethics and Corporate Responsibility Committee, annually reviews the political activities of the corporation and the SAIC Voluntary Political Action Committee.

 The SAIC Voluntary Political Action Committee (VPAC) is a separate, segregated fund established by SAIC in accordance with federal law in 1994.
 It is funded by voluntary contributions from eligible SAIC employees, shareholders, and directors.
 The VPAC strengthens the political voice of those SAIC employees by combining separate donations into larger contributions and assisting in electing candidates supportive of SAIC's business and its interests.
 The VPAC is nonpartisan and is managed by the VPAC Committee, which consists of members representing SAIC’s major business segments, and is chaired by the senior vice president, Legislative Affairs.
 The VPAC only makes contributions to federal congressional candidates.
 It does not make contributions for the presidential elections or at the state or local level.
 In accordance with the VPAC bylaws and with federal law, all contributions made by the VPAC are reported to the Federal Election Committee (FEC) and a full listing of them can be found on the FEC website atwww.fec.gov.